Charles E. Burton

 Charles Edward Burton (16 September 1846 – 9 July 1882) was a British-born Irish astronomer.

 Early life

-He was born to Irish parents in Barnton, Cheshire, where his father, Reverend Edward.
-W. Burton, held a church benefice.
+Burton was born on 16 September 1846 in Barnton, Cheshire to The Rev Edward William Burton, the incumbent of Barnton, and Margaret Burton.
+Burton's father was English and his mother was Irish.
+On 15 November 1846, Burton was baptised by his father at Christ Church, Barnton.

 Suffering from ill-health, he was privately educated.
 By the age of 15 he had become very interested in astronomy, experimenting with celestial photography.
 The family returned to Ireland, where Rev. Burton was appointed curate of Rathmichael Church, Loughlinstown, County Dublin.

 Career

 He joined Lawrence Parsons's (Lord Rosse) observatory in February 1868 as an assistant astronomer; in the 1840s, William Parsons (3rd Earl) had built the world's largest telescope at Parsonstown (Birr from 1899), a 72-inch (183 cm) reflector.
 Burton used a small transit telescope and learned to grind mirrors up to 15 inches (38 cm) in diameter for telescopes.
 His mirrors were regarded as "beyond compare".
 Later in 1868, Burton gained a B.A. from Trinity College Dublin.